Parliamentary.ai

 Overview

-This bill amends the School Admissions Code in England to give priority to children with a terminally ill or seriously disabled parent or guardian during the school admissions process.
-This ensures these children have greater access to a suitable school.
+This bill amends the Schools Admission Code in England to prioritize children with a terminally ill or seriously disabled parent or guardian in the school admissions process.
+This means these children will be given preferential treatment when applying for school places.

 Description